 The Peninsula Fine Arts Center (PFAC) closed its doors at the end of 2020 after 58 years of service to the local arts community and patrons.
-The fact that the Mary M. Torggler Fine Arts Center being built on the grounds of Christopher Newport University’s campus was already in the works before PFAC shut down had many people falsely believing one center would be replacing the other.
-According to Holly Koons, Executive Director of the Torggler Fine Arts Center, the two occurrences are actually rather coincidental.
+The new Mary M. Torggler Fine Arts Center on the grounds of Christopher Newport University’s campus, not far from PFAC’s former location, will carry on at least part of its legacy after acquiring PFAC’s assets through a Memorandum of Understanding in 2013.

-“The Torggler is not the same as PFAC, but we are the caretaker of what PFAC started in the community,” she says.
+“The Torggler is not the same as PFAC, but we are the caretaker of what PFAC started in the community,” says Holly Koons, Executive Director of the Torggler Fine Arts Center.
 “The kinds of programs that were beloved by the community that PFAC offered—summer camps, classes, certain kinds of specialized programs for different audiences—those are the programs that we will continue here, and we will expand upon them.
 But we are different from PFAC in that we are offering our exhibitions for free.
 PFAC left an incredible legacy in this community that we will strive to live up to, but we will also exceed in the sense that we have the opportunity to grow that legacy.”

 The 83,000-square-foot Torggler Center has an expansive front entryway highlighted by three immense, cascading glass domes that symbolize the sails of the Susan Constant, Godspeed, and Discovery, the three ships commanded by Christopher Newport, the captain who brought early settlers to establish Jamestown.
 The three-story building will house a main gallery for major exhibitions, studio classrooms for academic and public art classes, workshops, and camps, several different exhibit spaces that will be used for smaller exhibits, and an interactive gallery for children will be added in 2022.